 Another example is when a composer wants to know if a composition they have produced has already been published by someone else, perhaps for a different method.
 If they could input their composition and run a query to identify similar compositions from a database for inspection, they could then publish with greater confidence that it is new.

 In August 2008, Graham John started developing some proof of concept software for Composition Library.
 This was the foundation for the Composition Library project which endeavours to address the need identified above by developing software, building up a library of compositions and providing services to method ringers.
-Composition Library is expected to go live during 2016.
+Composition Library was first made generally available in March 2016.